 My guide was eager to point out that my sighting wasn’t unique.
 In total the park protects around 320 wild elephants, the largest concentration in Thailand, and it’s the only place where you’re likely to see a wild herd.
 You’d be unlucky not to see elephants here.
 You might also spot the muscly gaur (the largest bovine in the world) or packs of golden jackals.

 Ruam Thai village is a farming community, where a series of pineapple and rubber plantations brush against the national park boundary.
-Historically, there has been conflict between the farmers and elephants eager to score a free snack, and you can see a community project that enables villagers to live side-by-side with their neighbours.
+Historically, there has been conflict between the farmers and elephants eager to score a free snack, and you can see a community project that enables villagers to live side-by-side with their neighbors.

 At the village you can lunch with a local family.
 My hosts were keen to talk about daily life in rural Thailand.
 They explained how they were adapting their farming methods to warn elephants away safely, including the network of glass bottles they’d installed that jangle if the beasts get too close.
 Later, I toured the village and was shown a stilted hut where the farmers take it in turns to sleep out above the crops, shining lights to ward off curious elephants.